SmarterApp/TDS_ExamService/README.md

 	* Runs any integration tests that have *IntegrationTests* in the class name

 #### Database migrations
-This project uses [flyway](https://flywaydb.org/) to do database migrations.
-To run those during a build you will need to run the following command:
+The service (/service) project uses [flyway](https://flywaydb.org/) to do database migrations.
+To run those during a build you will need to run the following command in the service directory:

 **mvn install -Pdb-migration -Dflyway.url=[url] -Dflyway.user=[user] -Dflyway.password=[password]**